kevin-chen452/kevin-chen452/README.md

 ### Hi there, I'm Kevin. 👋
 - 👨‍💻 I'm a second year Computer Science student at the University of British Columbia.
+- 🇨🇦 Originally from Richmond, BC
 - 😄 Pronouns: he/him

+### Contact me
+Feel free to reach out to me at kevinchen452@gmail.com and connect on [Linkedin](https://www.linkedin.com/in/kevinchen452/)!

 <!--
 - 🔭 I’m currently working on ...